 :::Emergency calling E911 service is available from a major E911 service provider to the VoIP industry.
 Service may be purchased on a prepaid annual basis for just $1 per month.

 :::When you are already on a call and a new call arrives you will hear a short call waiting tone beep every 10 seconds.
-To toggle between the 2 calls just press the "flash" key on your phone handset.
+To accept the incoming call waiting call and hangup the existing call just press the "flash" key on your phone handset.
+The Google+ Hangouts facility does not support putting the original call on hold.

 Call Waiting Caller ID